schang1146/schang1146/README.md

 ## About

-I'm a Full-Stack Developer based in Los Angeles, California.
+I'm a Full-Stack Developer based in California.
 Currently, I work as a Software Engineer II for [Zotec Partners](https://zotecpartners.com/)

-In my free time I like to listen to books on Audible, play tennis, and games on the PC.

 Feel free to connect with me through any of the badges above! :)